Russian submarine Magadan: Construction and career

 The submarine was laid down on 28 December 1989 at Amur Shipyard, Komsomolsk-on-Amur.
 Launched on 23 June 1990 and commissioned on 23 December 1990.

-On 14 March 1991, he was included in the 45th Submarine Division of the Second Submarine Flotilla of the Pacific Fleet based in Krasheninnikov Bay.

-On 24 September 1991, he arrived for permanent deployment in Krasheninnikov Bay.

-From 8 September to 22 November 1992, he completed the tasks of the first combat service in the Sea of Okhotsk.
+On 14 March 1991, The submarine was inducted into the 45th Submarine Division of the Second Submarine Flotilla of the Pacific Fleet based in Krasheninnikov Bay.
+The submarine arrived for permanent deployment in Krasheninnikov Bay on 24 September 1991.From 8 September to 22 November 1992, she completed the tasks of the first combat service in the Sea of Okhotsk.

-In December 1992, following the results of combat service, she won the prize of the Navy General Committee for the search and tracking of a foreign submarine and was declared the best in the Navy.

-On 13 April 1993, he was renamed Narval.
+In December 1992, following the results of combat service, she won the prize of the Navy General Committee for the search and tracking of a foreign submarine and was declared the best in the Navy.On 13 April 1993, the submarine was renamed as Narval.

-From 21 June to 21 August 1993, he performed his second military service, off the coast of the United States in the Pacific Ocean.

-On 8 October 1996, he entered the third military service.
-A malfunction occurred during service, thus the boat returned to his base in Krasheninnikov Bay.

-From October to November 1997, he performed combat service with the crew of the K-295 Samara.
+From 21 June to 21 August 1993, she performed his second patrol, off the coast of the United States in the Pacific Ocean.On 8 October 1996, she began her third patrol.
+A malfunction occurred during service, thus the boat returned to his base in Krasheninnikov Bay.From October to November 1997, he performed combat service and training with the crew of the K-295 Samara.

-In 1998, he was transferred to the 10th Submarine Division of the 2nd Submarine Flotilla of the Pacific Fleet with the former base.

-On 24 January 2001, by order of the commander of the Pacific Fleet, he was renamed Magadan.
+In 1998, Narval was transferred to the 10th Submarine Division of the 2nd Submarine Flotilla of the Pacific Fleet with the former base and on 24 January 2001, by order of the commander of the Pacific Fleet, she was renamed Magadan.